Quick links

 How much notice is required?

 SPA s.
 45 says the strata must give at least 2 weeks’ written notice of an AGM or SGM.
-However under the Interpretation Act, 2 weeks means 14 clear calendar days.
-The day the notice is sent and the day it’s deemed to be received can’t be included.
-So 2 days are added.
-Another 4 days are added for delivery time (SPA 61(3)).
-The AGM or SGM can be held on day 20 or later.
+However under the Interpretation Act, 2 days are added because the words “at least” mean the day the notice is given and the day of the AGM or SGM are not included.
+Another 4 days are added for “deemed” delivery time.
+See SPA 61(3).
+The AGM or SGM can be held on day 20 or later (2 days + 4 days + 14 days = 20 days.)

 What information has to be included in a notice?